dhis2/notes/decisions/2020/06/30-frontend-peerDeps-and-releases.md

 - Successfully hosted first online DHIS2 application developer workshop last week!
 - 30+ participants from 19 countries
-- Find
 - Huge thanks to Jan-Gerke, Hendrik, Christos, Milagros, Lars, and Wahed as well as Matthieu, Alice, and Grant for making this possible!
-- Some room for improvement for
+- Some room for improvement in preparing for the August workshop

 ## Proposals